HMS St George (1785): Aftermath

 There is uncertainty about the number of survivors.
 Some sources state that only seven of her 738 crew were saved but other sources say 11, or most likely 12, citing the official journals from the interrogations of the survivors.
 One survivor, William Watson, stated that he was an American citizen and had been pressed to serve on board.
-He, and two other Americans, who survived from Defence, expressed a clear desire not to be returned to England and further service in the Royal Navy.
+He, and two other Americans, who survived from Defence, expressed a clear desire to not return to England or further serve in the Royal Navy.
 Over the following two weeks nearly 1,400 drowned men from St. George and Defence washed up on the beach south of the wrecks.
 The dead included Reynolds and Guion.
 Their bodies were never found, despite considerable effort to find them among the dead.
 Most of the bodies that came ashore were buried in the sand dunes of Thorsminde, which have been known ever since as "Dead Men's Dunes".

 The Danish authorities quickly ordered Lieutenant Wigelsen to the area as Receiver of Wreck.
-Despite the fact that England was at war with Denmark-Norway and the survivors thus were prisoners of war, they were treated well by the locals and the authorities.
-They were relatively quickly returned to England, in exchange for the double number of Danish prisoners of war in English prisons.
+Despite the fact that Britain was at war with Denmark-Norway and the survivors thus were prisoners of war, they were treated well by the locals and the authorities.
+They were relatively quickly returned to England, in exchange for double the number of Danish prisoners of war in British custody.
 The Danish Government promptly informed the Admiralty about the disaster and expressed their deepest empathy with what is still today the greatest loss of lives for the Royal Navy.